nablarch/nablarch-document/en/application_framework/application_framework/blank_project/MavenModuleStructures/index.rst

 pj-web project
 ==================

-Project being packaged as a war file of the Web application.
+Project being packaged as a war file of the web application.

 Project structure
 ---------------------------